Sunderland: "The greatest shipbuilding port in the world"

 The 20th century saw Sunderland A.F.C. established as the Wearside area's greatest claim to sporting fame.
 Founded in 1879 as Sunderland and District Teachers A.F.C. by schoolmaster James Allan, Sunderland joined The Football League for the 1890–91 season.

-Mackem
+20th Century

-From 1900 – 1919 an electric tram system was built and was gradually replaced by buses during the 1940s before being ended in 1954.
+From 1900 to 1919, an electric tram system was built and was gradually replaced by buses during the 1940s before being ended in 1954.
 In 1909 the Queen Alexandra Bridge was built, linking Deptford and Southwick.